You are here

 Biography

-Scott is a second-year MM in choral conducting student at the University of Washington, as well as a vocal coach, conductor, and choral scholar with various organizations in the greater Seattle area.
 Scott moved to Seattle from Honolulu in 2022, where he directed the music program at the Lutheran Church of Honolulu and created the church’s popular “First Mondays” and “Jazz Journey” concert series.
 Under his direction the LCH choirs prepared over 200 works each year, ranging from chant, Renaissance polyphony, and Baroque works to modern masters.
-He also served as director of the Honolulu Chorale and artistic director of Early Music Hawai’i.
+He also served as director of the Honolulu Chorale and artistic director of Early Music Hawai‘i, where he continues to serve both as artistic director and board member.
+Scott has secured numerous grants to fund projects with both LCH and EMH, and is currently designing a series of masterclasses that will bring world-class soloists and coaches from across the country to work with Honolulu-based performers.
+He also remains rooted to Hawai‘i through his work with the Shinnyo-En Buddhist community, where he sings as a soloist for the annual Lantern Floating Ceremony each May which welcomes over 40,000 participants a year.

 Share